pwbh/ymlz/README.md

 ## Key Features

 - Simple and straightforward to use thanks to built-in [reflections](https://ziglang.org/documentation/master/#Function-Reflection).
-- Just define a struct and start using.
+- Just define a struct and accessing it's fields.
 - Supports recursive struct.
 - Deinitialization is handled for you, just call `deinit()` and you are done.
-- Fields are automatically parsed based on field's type.
+- Fields are automatically parsed based on field type.

 ## How To Use

-Easiest way to use ymlz is to fetch it via `zig fetch` and provide it the url of latest released version as the argument.
+Easiest way to use ymlz is to fetch it via `zig fetch`, **make sure provide it the url of latest released version as the argument**.
 See an example below.

 ```bash
 $ zig fetch --save https://github.com/pwbh/ymlz/archive/refs/tags/0.0.1.tar.gz